|

 Overton during his long career as a family physician.

-Nan Overton West is the daughter of Dr. Marvin Cartwell Overton, a long time physician
+Nan Overton West is the daughter of Dr. Marvin Cartwell Overton, a long time

-in West Texas.
+physician in West Texas.

 West Texas

-Photograph Collection, c.
-1928- c.
-1930
+Photograph Collection, ca. 1928-ca. 1930

-30 b & w prints
+30 B/W prints

 SWCPC 813 E1

-The images detail the commercial buildings located in Breckenridge,
+The images detail the commercial buildings located in Breckenridge, Eastland,

-show vehicles parked in the front store.
-Business
+Lubbock, and Sweetwater, Texas.
+Some show vehicles parked in the front store.

-Goods, Tidwells, Minter-Gamel Co., Catons Variety Store, and Winklers Dry
+Store, and Winklers Dry Goods.

 After the turn of the 20th Century, West Texas towns such as Breckenridge,

-Eastland, Lubbock, and Sweetwater were slowing growing through the years in a region that
+Eastland, Lubbock, and Sweetwater were slowing growing through the years in a

-was mostly isolated.
-Establishments such as
+region that was mostly isolated.
+Establishments such as J. C. Penny’s,

-prominent businesses which attracted long-term customers.
+businesses which attracted long-term customers.
+The architecture of some

-The architecture of some buildings were unique and some were generic two to
+buildings were unique and some were generic two to three story brick buildings

 West Texas Chamber of Commerce

-Photograph collection, 1926-1974
+Photograph Collection, 1926-1974

 124 copy prints